Week 01 - Principles and Practices, Project Management

 Mkdocs setup

 I set up my project website using MkDocs to organize my Fab Academy documentation in a clear and structured way.
-The project was migrated to a static documentation format, where the content is divided into logical sections such as About, Projects, Electronics, and Fabrication.
-This structure helps present technical work in a more organized and professional manner.
+The project uses a static documentation format, where the content is divided into logical sections such as About, Assignments, and Final Project.

 pip install --upgrade pip